kspalaiologos/malbolge-lisp/README.md

    ...........|.........
    3
 ```
-Because `define lambda` is a bit annoying to type each time and doesn't look all that well, we can use a nicer syntax for that - `defun`:
+Because `define lambda` is a bit annoying to type each time and doesn't look good, we can use a nicer syntax for that - `defun`:
 ```
    % (defun succ (x) (+ x 1))
    .....................................|.